ChiWang/boostPython/Readme.md

 Note:
 -------------
-    1. compile all *.cc files as one shared library; (only the extendPthon.cc is the new feature)
+    1. compile all src/*.cc files as one shared library; (only the src/extendPthon.cc is the new feature)
-    2. in python script, using the created shared library just before to reset conditions and to run test() function
+    2. in python script(run.py), will use the created shared library just before to reset conditions and to run test() function to 2 times

 Compilation:
 -------------